kubedb/docs/docs/guides/mariadb/clustering/mariadb-replication/index.md

 # KubeDB - MariaDB Cluster

-This tutorial will show you how to use KubeDB to provision a MariaDB Standard Replication in single-primary mode.
+This tutorial will show you how to use KubeDB to provision a MariaDB Standard Replication in single-master mode.

 ## Before You Begin